jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 }
 ```

-Such option allows us to use new `cy.route2` function.
-As opposed to `cy.route` and `cy.server` counterparts, it's possible to intercept, spy or mock any type of request within the application, including the load of page document, fetch calls or static assets.
+Such an option allows us to use new `cy.route2` function.
+As opposed to `cy.route` and `cy.server` counterparts, it's possible to intercept, spy, or mock any type of request within the application, including a load of a page document, fetch calls, or static assets.

 Therefore, we're gonna replace our `cy.server({ onAnyRequest })` command with the following code: